mikko-apo/ki-flow/_posts/2013-08-24-sinatra-javascript-routes.md

 * Supports history.pushState and hashbang (#!).
 Is able to convert urls between those two formats if urls are copied between browsers.
 * Bookmarkable urls are easy to implement
-* Clear control structure for the application
+* Provides a centralized control structure for the application
+* Removes need to bind view change listeners in javascript
-* Clear HTML
+* Plain HTML with regular a href links
 * Gracefully degrading web app (pushState -> hashBang -> no javascript)
 * Supports ctrl, shift, alt and meta keys so users can open new tabs and windows easily
+* Attaches listener to document level, does not interfere with events handled by application

 --
 24.08.2013 @ Etu-Töölö